 MLDI is supporting Palestinian broadcaster Wattan TV in a court action for compensation and the return of equipment and financial records taken from their offices during an illegal army raid.

-During the raid, Israeli Defence Forces seized broadcasting equipment including transmitters, documents, archives, financial records and several computers and laptops.
+Israeli Defence Forces seized broadcasting equipment including transmitters, documents, archives, financial records and several computers and laptops.
 As a result Wattan was unable to broadcast at all for three days, and is still only able to run a limited schedule.

 The Israeli army justified its raid on the grounds that Wattan TV was “broadcasting illegally”.
 However, Wattan TV’s director, Muamar Orabi, insists that the television station broadcasts legally and has annually renewed the same frequencies that it has been operating on for the last 16 years.